owid/owid-datasets/datasets/Genome Production Costing - GSP/README.md

 (2) "Cost per Genome" - the cost of sequencing a human-sized genome."

 Cost data from the NHGRI is presented either biannually or seasonally for each year.
-Here we have summarized this data on an annual basis by calculating the yearly average cost.
+Here, we have summarized this data on an annual basis by calculating the yearly average cost.
 The number of DNA base pairs sequenced per US$ was calculated by dividing 1 by the metric, "Cost per Megabase of DNA Sequence", and multiplying by 1 million.